vitei/Usagi/README.md

 The open source release is currently in progress, for more details see the [introduction](https://github.com/vitei/Usagi/wiki/Introduction) and [roadmap](https://github.com/vitei/Usagi/wiki/Roadmap).

 The engine fully supported online multiplayer and more modern shader based platforms; unfortunately these features were not highlighted in its one commercial title, but work is progressing to demonstrate that potential.
+The engine is not where it needs to be; but there was a plan in place to get it there.
 Contributions to help meet the goals of the roadmap from those with relevant experience would be considered.

 More detailed information is available in the [wiki](https://github.com/vitei/Usagi/wiki).